 If your motorized bike meets all of the above criteria, then you can drive it with a standard valid IL driver's license.
 On the other hand, if your motorbike exceeds the above criteria, then you will need a Class L driver's license.

-Make sure you know which category you vehicle fits in to, since the different classifications have different laws and requirements.
+Make sure you know which category your vehicle fits in to, since the different classifications have different laws and requirements.
 Generally speaking, mopeds are low speed vehicles that are only designed for limited use on public roads.
-Riders must always carry a valid driver’s license and follow all regular traffic laws.
+Riders must always carry a valid driver's license and follow all regular traffic laws.

 As mentioned, if your motorbike does not meet the criteria above, and also has an engine size of 150 cc or less, then it is a motor-driven cycle.
 You must have a Class L driver's license to drive a motor-driven cycle.